• Skip to primary navigation

 The US Food and Drug Administration (FDA) explains that fresh fruits are potentially hazardous since bacteria from the produce can get into your beverages, including infused water.

-Thus, it is vital to handle and prepare fresh fruits safely.
+Thus, it is important to handle and prepare fresh fruits safely.

 Another common cause for infused water spoiling is storing it inappropriately.

-It is vital to store it in a clean, airtight container to prevent contamination.
+It is important to store it in a clean, airtight container to prevent contamination.

 Be sure to check the water for any spoilage before drinking.